coreos/fleet/README.md

 ### Set Up

 coreinit needs to be running on each machine that's part of the cluster.
 On a CoreOS machine, drop in a coreinit unit file and start it.
-Coreinit assumes you have an etcd cluster running on 4001 that it can talk to.
+You can configure coreinit to talk to a local etcd endpoint (default) or a remote cluster.

 ### Writing Unit Files